-Mouthy blogger Shoestring Jane explains how she’s doing a ‘No-spend’ January, and how you can set yourself up to save serious money by not spending for a month too.
+Mouthy Money blogger, Shoestring Jane, explains how she’s doing a no-spend month this January, and how you can set yourself up to save serious money by not spending for a month too.

 At least one of my resolutions is the same almost every year; I have a no-spend January!

 January is the perfect month to rein in your spending.
 Many of us don’t save for Christmas, which can put a lot of strain on our finances.
 Even if we have set money aside, sometimes we get carried away and bust the budget anyway.